saurabytes/MonarchMoneyTrendReport/README.md

 # Features:

 * **Reports / Trends** - Summarize your history and compare it to last month, same month last year or same quarter last year.
-Drill down to the monthly totals for your categories and export your summarized data.
+Drill down to the monthly and year-to-date totals for your groups & categories, sort & export your summarized data.

-* **Reports / Accounts** - Summarize your Account balances (Beginning of Month to Current), sort and export.
+* **Reports / Accounts** - Summarize all your Account balances on one screen with sorting and exporting.
+Compare to different time periods (Month, 3 months, 6 months, etc.)

 * Breadcrumbs on **Reports / Income & Spending** allows staying on Reports page instead of going to Transactions connecting _All Categories > Groups > Categories_